What Is a Goldendoodle Mixed With? Explained

 Goldendoodles can vary in size, typically classified as Standard (50-90 pounds), Miniature (15-35 pounds), and Medium (30-50 pounds), depending on the size of the Poodle parent.
 So, whether you're looking for a big buddy or a smaller companion, there's a Goldendoodle for you!

-What health issues do Goldendoodles commonly face?
+What health problems and issues do Goldendoodles commonly face?

 Goldendoodles often face health issues like hip and elbow dysplasia, hypothyroidism, heart problems, and progressive retinal atrophy.
 Keeping an eye on these conditions can help ensure your furry friend stays healthy and happy.